 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 Related parties include entities over which the Company has control or joint control, exercises significant influence, major shareholders, directors and key management personnel of the Company.
 The Company has a related party relationship with entities over which certain shareholders are able to exercise significant influence.
-The Company ensures that prices and terms for these transactions are such that the Board of Directors of the Company considers them comparable with those from unrelated third parties.
+These transactions are carried out on agreed terms basis.

-Amounts due to / from related parties are interest free and have no agreed repayment schedule.
+Amounts due to/from related parties are interest free and have no agreed repayment schedule.
 Accordingly, these balances are considered receivable/payable on demand.